galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

 ## Background

-### Finding rare variants
+### Finding low frequency variants

 Most popular variant callers focus on the common case of sequencing a diploid individual to find heterozygous and homozygous variants.
 This is a well-studied problem with its own challenges, but at least you can expect your variants to be present in either 100%, 50%, or 0% of your sample DNA.
 If you observe a variant present in 99%, 56%, or 2% of the reads at a site, you can probably assume the allele is actually present at 100%, 50%, or 0%, respectively, in your sample.

-But in this tutorial, we're looking for **rare variants**.
+But in this tutorial, we're looking for **low frequency variants**.
 So our true frequency might actually be 13%, 1%, or even 0.4%.
 The challenge then becomes distinguishing these situations from sequencing errors.
 Next-generation sequencers produce noise at this level, making it challenging to make this distinction in data produced with standard resequencing methods.

 ### Duplex sequencing